mrtamm/rocket-config/README.md

 _Rocket-Config_ only  requires _Java 1.6_ (or newer) for compiling and running.

-Unit tests additionally rely on _TestNg_ library.
+Unit tests additionally rely on _TestNG_ library.

 ### Building ###